SuperJura/ESDocs/docs/room-editor/lua-scripting.md

 * bool contains(Component[] array, Component lookup)
   * Is the lookup component present in the given array

+* hasAuthority(GameObject)
+  * Does the local player have authority of the given object.
+If true, it means the local player was last to interact with the object and now "owns" it.
+Underlying systems like position syncing are using this.
+You can use this to check who is in control of what object.
+On start, Host is the owner of everything. here is a small test room that we made https://steamcommunity.com/sharedfiles/filedetails/?id=3480872042

 # Types
 In the code, you can acces all the variables of any object.
 Here are the variables of exposed types: